 Areas of Specialization

 The languages, literatures and cultural history of Medieval Iberia from the 6th through the 15th centuries, Pilgrimage Studies, medieval book culture and the archeology of the manuscript book, manuscript illuminations, and linguistics.

 George D. Greenia retired in 2016 after 34 years of fulltime teaching at William & Mary.
-He continues to publish widely on the Spanish Middle Ages, its literature, language, art and social history.
+He continues to publish widely on Pilgrimage Studies and the Spanish Middle Ages, its literature, language, art and social history.
 For fourteen years he was Editor (now Editor at Large) of the journal La corónica, devoted to Medieval Iberia.
 He is Co-Editor of a two volume encyclopedia on Castilian Writers, 1200-1500.
 In 2007 Greenia was named Editor of the Year by the Council of Editors of Learned Journals.
 In the field of Spanish language teaching, Greenia is the author of the textbook Generaciones.
 Composición y conversación en español.

 His courses include Pilgrimage in Spain; Love & Prostitution in Medieval Spain; Spanish Language, Epic & Nationalism; Medieval Pilgrimage; Hispanic Folktales; The Medieval Book; and a summer Apprenticeship in Archival Skills for Medieval and Renaissance Studies taught at St. John’s University in Minnesota.
 Strating in 2005 he guided William & Mary undergraduates in retracing the legendary routes of the Camino de Santiago across northern Iberia.

 Greenia served for ten years as Director of William & Mary’s Program in Medieval and Renaissance Studies.
 In 2011 he founded the William & Mary Institute for Pilgrimage Studies and in 2015 the Institute created Research Fellowships named in his honor.

 Three times Greenia has been honored by the William & Mary Office of Residence Life with the Crystal Apple Award for Outstanding Faculty Service to the Community.
 In 2006 the William & Mary Gay and Lesbian Alumni/ae Association presented Greenia with the Founders’ Cup for Outstanding Lifetime Service to the Gay and Lesbian members of the College of William & Mary Community.